 In Sections 8.6 and 8.7, facilities report an EPCRA Section 313 chemical (except for most metals and metal category compounds) or a waste containing an EPCRA Section 313 chemical that is treated for destruction on site or is sent to a POTW or other offsite location for treatment for destruction.
 TRI-MEweb automatically generates 8.7 quantities based on production-related treatment reported in Section 6 (off site).
 You must enter the quantity treated for destruction on site in Section 8.6: TRIME-web does not generate this quantity.
 Note that chemicals removed from a waste stream but not destroyed should not be reported in this section.
 Most metal and metal category compounds are not reported in this section because they cannot be destroyed (see the Form R and Form A Certification Statement Reporting Codes and Instructions for Reporting Metals guidance document).
 Quantities treated offsite that are reported in Section 8.8 are excluded from Section 8.7.

-Section 8.6 (Treatment on-site) = Total quantity treated for destruction on-site associated with corresponding methods reported in Section 7A (on-site waste treatment methods and efficiency for the purposes of destruction) - Section 8.8 (onsite treatment, not related to production) 1
+Section 8.6 (Treatment on-site) = All quantities treated for destruction on-site associated with corresponding methods reported in Section 7A (on-site waste treatment methods and efficiency)

 Section 8.6 is not related to Sections 5 or 6.